Kernel Feature Selection via Conditional Covariance Minimization: Abstract

 \section{Abstract}

-We propose a framework for feature selection that employs kernel-based measures of independence to find a subset of covariates that is maximally predictive of the response.
-Building on past work in kernel dimension reduction, we formulate our approach as a constrained optimization problem involving the trace of the conditional covariance operator, and additionally provide some consistency results.
-We then demonstrate on a variety of synthetic and real data sets that our method compares favorably with other state-of-the-art algorithms.
+We propose a method for feature selection that employs kernel-based measures of independence to find a subset of covariates that is maximally predictive of the response.
+Building on past work in kernel dimension reduction, we show how to perform feature selection via a constrained optimization problem involving the trace of the conditional covariance operator.
+We prove various consistency results for this procedure, and also demonstrate that our method compares favorably with other state-of-the-art algorithms on a variety of synthetic and real data sets.